On this page:

-- Students enrolling after the course registration deadline must follow the “add” process in my.harvard.
+- Students enrolling after the course registration deadline must follow the add process in my.harvard.

 - Students cannot register at another Harvard School or academic institution or enroll in more than one degree program at GSAS or elsewhere (students participating in a combined degree program should see Study at Another Harvard School in the Non-Resident Student section).

-- In certain circumstances, GSAS may require that, prior to enrollment, a student meet the terms or conditions set forth in written contract.
+- In certain circumstances, GSAS may require that, prior to enrollment, a student meet the terms or conditions set forth in a written contract.
 See Leaves of Absence for more information.

 Students cannot register if they have a hold on their student account.
 Failure to clear a hold by the course registration deadline will result in late fees.

 - An Advising Hold indicates that a student has not been approved by an advisor to register.
 Students should contact their advisor or department.